AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 Once you install Surge proxy client, you need to pay attention to several things to ensure it doesn't conflict with AdGuard.

-First, check that **System Proxy** in the bottom right corner is disabeld.
+First, check that **System Proxy** in the bottom right corner is disabled.
 Otherwise, Surge won't work with AdGuard.
 On the other hand, **Enhanced Mode** can be enabled without causing a conflict.

 <img src="https://cdn.adguard.com/public/Adguard/kb/BigSur/problems/shadowsocks.png" style="max-width: 650px;">